chrisant996/clink/docs/clink.md

 - `word_index` is the word index in `line_state`, corresponding to the argument for which matches are being generated.
 - `line_state` is a [line_state](#line_state) object that contains the words for the associated command line.
 - `classifications` is a [word_classifications](#word_classifications) object which can be used to apply colors.
-- In Clink v1.5.17 and higher, `user_data` is a table that the argmatcher can use to help it parse the input line.
-See [Responding to Arguments in Argmatchers](#responsive-argmatchers) for more information about the `user_data` table.
+- In Clink v1.5.17 and higher, `user_data` is a table that the argmatcher can use to help it parse the input line (see [Responding to Arguments in Argmatchers](#responsive-argmatchers) for details).

 Words are colored by classifying the words, and each classification has an associated color.
 See [word_classifications:classifyword()](#word_classifications:classifyword) for the available classification codes.